Updated February 2018.

 A set of 24 diapers can range from around $200 (Alvas, Kawaii, Sunbaby) to $500 or more.
 Here’s a post on how to save money on brand-name diapers, and a post for a starter cloth diaper stash I recommend.

 That’s the loaded question.
 Every cloth diaper Mama will have a different answer.
 I fully endorse buying some different brands in your initial lot.
-My personal stash is a variety, but I am a particular fan of BumGenius 5.0, the TotsBots Easy Fit Star, Funky Fluff Lux and the Bummis AIO and pocket.
+My personal stash is a variety, but I am a particular fan of BumGenius 5.0 and the Funky Fluff Lux.

 Another option to consider is a trial program, where you essentially rent a mixed lot of diapers for a certain period of time for a low fee before you make your final decision.
-Renee at Lil’ Monkey Cheeks offers this possibility Canada-wide, as does Bumbini.
+Renee at Lil’ Monkey Cheeks offers this possibility Canada-wide.